Leg injury

 • Give your child painkillers (paracetamol and or ibuprofen)

-• If you child is red or amber – support the leg the best you can.
+• If you child has red or amber features– support the leg the best you can.
 You might need extra help bringing your child to hospital and helping them to get in and out of the car or taxi etc

 • Wash any wound with running water, pat it dry and cover it with gauze or a plaster